✦ ✦

 • Severe or ongoing behavioral issues

-• Breach of these Terms or school policies
+• Breach of these Terms or any school policy

 • Failure to meet technology or participation requirements

-Termination decisions may include removal from live sessions and/or platform access.
+Termination may include removal from live sessions and platform access.

 The Services are provided on an “as available” basis.
-While we aim for high-quality instruction and reliable access, we do not guarantee uninterrupted service due to factors outside our control (internet outages, platform disruptions, device failures, etc.).
+While we aim for high-quality instruction and reliable platform access, we do not guarantee uninterrupted service due to factors outside our control — including internet outages, third-party platform disruptions, device failures, and similar issues.

 Legacy Arrows Academy does not provide medical, psychological, legal, or emergency services.
 Families remain responsible for student supervision and safety at all times.